 The Government guidelines encourage the design of prefabrication, then quick dismantling of each home for future use at another location.
-The PBA hoped to be able to redistribute those homes as needed during and after the war.
+The PBA hoped to redistribute those homes as needed during and after the war.

 The government-planned community has numbered and named streets.
 The names started originally with Archer and Beecher were removed when the homes on Archer and one side of Beecher were moved to Perry-Wight off Strauss Avenue.
 Some of the names in Potomac Heights received their names after the type of trees present when the homes were built.

-The homes that were on Archer extended across what is now 210 or Indian Head, Highway.
+Archer homes extended across what is now 210 or Indian Head, Highway.
 These homes were transported by trailers.
 They were not dismantled as they were designed originally.
-Homes were needed immediately, so the houses were lifted off their foundations and placed at Perry-Wright.
+Homes were needed immediately, so they were lifted off their foundations and placed at Perry-Wright.
 A couple of homes were purchased and moved to private property and are in use today, but have been added additions and sided with brick or siding.

 The one-time government project was purchased in 1949 from the Public Housing Authority for $600,000.
 At that time, every house was occupied, and the Potomac Heights Mutual Homeowners Association, Inc., a co-operative adventure, was formed.

 Potomac Heights is a very historical place and needs to be maintained.
-It requires a community of volunteers to assists homeowners in minor home repair and other community matters.
+It requires a community of volunteers to assist homeowners in minor home repairs and other community matters.